Mbialowas10/MobileDev/docs/imperative/index.md

   - `ListView`

 ### Identifying Views
-- All views should have a unique identifier to be able to use it (i.e., bind it to your code).
+- All views should have a unique identifier (id) so the UI can be bound to code.
+This allows developers to write code that interacts with controls allowing control UI behaviour to be changed.

 ```xml
 <Text android:id="@+id/mytext"/>